In Defense of Friendship

 - Maya Angelou

 The current rhetoric seems to be one of rabid, hyper-independence.
 One that is distrustful and vigilantly guarded.
-It tells women to be wary of female friends because they bring drama, to be wary of work friends, because they will throw you under the bus.
+It tells women to be wary of female friends because they bring drama and to be wary of work friends because they will throw you under the bus.
 It views unavoidable and sometimes necessary conflicts in friendships as toxic and encourages aggressive boundary drawing that allows no space for the imperfections that come with humanity.

-It’s an indisputable fact that on average, women live longer than men and get through those older years, thanks to their friends.
-Women who are disappointed by their romantic partners are helped to pick up the pieces by friends.
-We learn of job opportunities, potential love matches, child rearing hacks, career tips and so on, through friends.
-We indulge in our guiltiest pleasures and specific interests, with friends.
-Friends fill the holes left by family rifts and squabbles.
-Friends fill the holes left by ex-friends!
+It’s an indisputable fact that, on average, women live longer than men and survive those older years thanks to their friends.
+Friends help women who are disappointed by their romantic partners pick up the pieces.
+Friends also inform us of job opportunities, potential love matches, child-rearing hacks, career tips, and so on.
+With friends, we indulge in our guiltiest pleasures and specific interests.
+New friends fill the holes left by family rifts and squabbles, and friends fill the holes left by ex-friends!

-No doubt negative past experiences can contribute to one’s skepticism of friendship.
-Believe me, as someone who has left a string of takers, fakers and energy drainers in the dust, I know a thing or two about disappointing friends.
+Negative past experiences can undoubtedly contribute to one’s skepticism of friendship.
+Believe me, as someone who has left a string of takers, fakers, and energy drainers in the dust, I know a thing or two about disappointing friends.
 The thing is, I haven’t let those negative experiences spoil the concept of female friendship for me.
 They don’t get to triumph over my positive experiences.

-Study after study has shown the positive effects of having other women friends on our mental and physical well being, our life expectancy rates and our overall happiness.
-You should be weary of any source that encourages you to go through life without the intense and unique companionship that is brought about by female friendship.
-Their shallow and inflammatory remarks garner them engagement with no thought given to the effects of such anti-social rhetoric.
+Study after study has shown the positive effects of having other women friends on our mental and physical well-being, life expectancy rates, and overall happiness.
+You should be wary of any source that encourages you to go through life without the intense and unique companionship that is brought about by female friendship.
+Their shallow and inflammatory remarks bring them engagement with no thought given to the effects of such anti-social rhetoric.

 Why “Friendship” is Under Attack